papaben/battlescars/Polish.md

-Some thoughts on the little behavior in the work place that combine to emanate a polished demeanor.
+Some thoughts on the little behaviors in the work place that combine to emanate a polished demeanor.

 # Always treat people like humans